pepibumur/SoundCloudSwift/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate SoundCloudSwift into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ruby
 github "pepibumur/SoundCloudSwift"